BarneyRocks/Toronto-E-bike-survey-analysis-/README.md

 -This is just a fun project that practicing Python skills :)

--Data is open souce.(2271 people participate)
+-Open souce data.(2271 people participate)

+-Objective:
+1)Treate the each questions as dependent variable.
+Understand why people answer differently.

 Survey questions: